John Butler, 17th Earl of Ormonde

 John Butler, 17th Earl of Ormonde, 10th Earl of Ossory (1740–1795) was an Irish peer and Member of Parliament (MP).
 He became a Protestant in 1764.
 He was an Irish MP, representing Gowran between 1776 and 1783, and Kilkenny City between 1783 and 1792.
 In 1791, his right to the peerage was acknowledged in the Irish House of Lords and he became the 17th Earl of Ormond.

 Birth and origins

 John was born on 10 December 1740 at Garryricken.
 He was the only son, of Walter Butler and his wife Ellen Morres.
 At the time of his birth his father was the heir apparent of his father the esquire of Garryricken.
 In 1766 his father would become the de jure 16th Earl of Ormond.
-His father's family, the Butler ynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
+His father's family, the Butler dynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.

 John's mother was a daughter of Nicholas Morres of the Court, County Dublin, granddaughter of Sir John Morres, 7th Baronet Morres of Knockagh.
 John was one of four siblings, who are listed in his father's article.